01 of 27

-The female version of man caves are she sheds: havens to escape that can be designed and decorated in whatever style the owner desires.
+The female version of man caves is she sheds: havens to escape that can be designed and decorated in whatever style the owner desires.
 Inspired by a tiny hummingbird viewed nearby, this shed is aptly named Hummingbird Cottage.
 Lovely photos on Instagram reveal that the shed is used for art projects, as a retreat, displaying vintage pottery, and for entertaining friends.
 Extras like a hanging faux-crystal chandelier, potted flowering plants, wreaths, and stained glass give it a personal touch.Continue to 5 of 27 below.

 05 of 27

-Where Maple Syrup is Made
+Where Maple Syrup Is Made